bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_one_clustering.rst

 Perform the actual clustering
 -----------------------------

 Now we do some actual clustering.
+There are 600 * 4 / 4 = 600 frames in our segment that we extracted above, so let's assign 60 clusters or 10% of the total.
 Each frame is assigned to a K means cluster.

 .. code-block:: python

-	nc = 300
+	nc = 60
 	km_assigns, km_max_assign = ad.cluster_k_means(sliding_averaged, nc)

 Plot the clusters